vtphan/codeinsight/backend/data/syntheticDataPrompt.md

 ### **Goal**

 Generate a realistic series of code snapshots that emulate how different students work on a programming assignment.
 Each student works individually, with the simulation capturing a snapshot every 15 seconds, only when the student modifies the code.
-Each exercise will last exactly 15 minutes, resulting in a range of 20–60 snapshots per student.
+Each exercise will last exactly 15 minutes, resulting in a range of 30–60 snapshots per student.
 Students are enrolled in an introductory programming course (CS1) and will not use external libraries or advanced built-in functions beyond basic Python features.
+**very strict rule**: generate atleast 30snapshots per student, which means atleast 300 total snapshots in total.

 ### **Inputs**

 1.  **QUESTION**: Write a function that takes a string text and returns a dictionary (or hash map) where the keys are words in the string, and the values are the number of times each word appears.
 2.  **STUDENT_DISTRIBUTION**: Total 10 students, 2 for each persona.
+    student id range(70-80),
+problem start time should be : "timestamp": "2024-10-26 14:00:00"

 ### **Student Personas (Behavioral Archetypes)**